heesoo-jang/starter-hugo-academic/content/post/job-materials-Umass/index.md

 ---
-title: A Comprehensive Job Market Material Share
+title: A Comprehensive Job Market Material Share (Journalism)
 subtitle:

 # Summary for listings and search engines